FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/discount_handling.md

   * CommitmentUtilization MUST be "Used" for rows that received a reduced price from that commitment.
   * If a commitment is not fully utilized, the provider MUST include a row that represents the unused portion of the commitment for that charge period.
 CommitmentUtilization MUST be "Not Used".
   * The sum of the EffectiveCost for all "Used" and "Not Used" rows for each CommitmentDiscountId MUST be the same as the BilledCost of the commitment-based discount purchase.
-* Credits that are applied after the fact MUST use a ChargeType of "Adjustment" and AdjustmentCategory of "Credit".
+* Credits that are applied after the fact MUST use a ChargeType of "Adjustment" and ChargeSubcategory of "Credit".

 ## Exceptions